batunpc/palpatine/README.md

 - [x]  Option to change the output directory
 - [x]  Option to specify a config file
 - [x]  Option to include a custom stylesheet link
-- [x]  Generate a list of all pages in a directory, with links to each page See [inital page](https://emperor-palpatine.netlify.app/)
+- [x]  Generate a list of all pages in a directory, with links to each page See [initial page](https://emperor-palpatine.netlify.app/)
 - [x]  Parse page title from the first line of the file if given
 - [x]  Full markdown support